Mercury13/unicodia/README.md

 **Style:** avoid toyish look.
 Machinery should be based on real-life models.

 **Outline:** 2px, the darkest colour of palette (unless outlining grey/white/luminous thing).
-Interruptions and partial omissions are possible.
-Inner edges are outlined optionally.
+The outline may be partly omitted to gain more dynamic look; the object should continue from the OUTER edge of outline (like in OpenMoji).
+Inner lines are outlined optionally.
+Truncation lines are never outlined.

 **Grid:** 1px; extremum nodes are snapped.